 What’s a typical day in the recording studio for this character?

 Each day is a new adventure in both script and recording sessions.
 For the show we record in a group, for that genuine reads that play off your fellow actors.
 I go in the morning to Cartoon Network Studios, after looking at the script and storyboards a couple of days beforehand, and eagerly I wait to meet my fellow actors in the green room.
 Once I have done my fair share of fanboying at the person I’ve met (Carolina Ravassa, Yuri Lowenthal, Fred Tatasciore, Dee Bradley Baker, Tom Kenny, the lovely Cristinas [Vee and Milizia], the list goes on and on) we go in to record the episode.
 We laugh, tell jokes, stories and overall have an amazing time whilst enjoying each other’s work as our respective characters on the show.
 Each session is truly an amazing experience.

 Was there anything in particular that drew you to the production?

-What are you looking forward to for the release of Season 2?
+What are you looking forward to for the release of Series 2?